Digital storytelling

 You can only take and use photographs, sound recordings or videos of someone if they have provided you with their informed consent.

-Before a participant can give their informed consent, you must ensure they clearly understand:
+Before a participant can give their informed consent to appear in your photographs, recordings or videos, you must ensure they clearly understand:

 • what a digital story is